gvwilson/sensibleadventures/cloudherd/cloudherd.md

 Scholar-Candidate Nangyal---he insisted that the villagers use the title---looked as though he had slept in his clothes and only just woken up, which he probably had.
-Like the soldiers who straightened up when they caught sight of his official gray scarf, he had the round face and near-black skin of a lowlander.
+Like the soldiers who straightened up when they caught sight of his official gray scarf, he had a lowlander's round face and near-black skin.
 But where they were lean, he sagged, and where the soldiers had only a few days of stubble on their shaved heads, his frizzy hair and failed beard were as unruly as the ferns he trampled as he strode over to Indy and glared at her.

 "Reeve, are you aware that there is an *animal* in the village?" he demanded icily.